HaloHasAwaken/TicTacToe/README.md

-This is a tictactoe game take turns with the a.I.
+This is a tictactoe game take turns with the A.I.
 Choose whether you want to be x or o
 Plot your points related to the grid to occupy